Mathematics and architecture

 "The Gherkin", 30 St Mary Axe, London, completed 2003, is a parametrically designed solid of revolution.

-Kandariya Mahadeva Temple (c.
-1030), Khajuraho, India, is an example of religious architecture with a fractal-like structure which has many parts that resemble the whole.
+Detail of Kandariya Mahadeva Temple (c.
+1030), Khajuraho, India, showing religious architecture with a fractal-like structure of many parts that resemble the whole.

 Mathematics and architecture are related, since architecture, like some other arts, uses mathematics for several reasons.
 Apart from the mathematics needed when engineering buildings, architects use geometry: to define the spatial form of a building; from the Pythagoreans of the sixth century BC onwards, to create architectural forms considered harmonious, and thus to lay out buildings and their surroundings according to mathematical, aesthetic and sometimes religious principles; to decorate buildings with mathematical objects such as tessellations; and to meet environmental goals, such as to minimise wind speeds around the bases of tall buildings.

 In ancient Egypt, ancient Greece, India, and the Islamic world, buildings including pyramids, temples, mosques, palaces and mausoleums were laid out with specific proportions for religious reasons.
 In Islamic architecture, geometric shapes and geometric tiling patterns are used to decorate buildings, both inside and outside.
 Some Hindu temples have a fractal-like structure where parts resemble the whole, conveying a message about the infinite in Hindu cosmology.
 In Chinese architecture, the tulou of Fujian province are circular, communal defensive structures.
 In the twenty-first century, mathematical ornamentation is again being used to cover public buildings.

 In Renaissance architecture, symmetry and proportion were deliberately emphasized by architects such as Leon Battista Alberti, Sebastiano Serlio and Andrea Palladio, influenced by Vitruvius's De architectura from ancient Rome and the arithmetic of the Pythagoreans from ancient Greece.

 At the end of the nineteenth century, Vladimir Shukhov in Russia and Antoni Gaudí in Barcelona pioneered the use of hyperboloid structures; in the Sagrada Família, Gaudí also incorporated hyperbolic paraboloids, tessellations, catenary arches, catenoids, helicoids, and ruled surfaces.
 In the twentieth century, styles such as modern architecture and Deconstructivism explored different geometries to achieve desired effects.
 Minimal surfaces have been exploited in tent-like roof coverings as at Denver International Airport, while Richard Buckminster Fuller pioneered the use of the strong thin-shell structures known as geodesic domes.